How to Buy Penny Stocks: A Beginner's Guide

 Watch Out for Scams

-Penny stock scams are common: You can look out for some key signs that you're dealing with a fraudulent trade, not a genuine opportunity to make money.
+Scams are highly common here, and you can look out for some key signs that you're dealing with a fraudulent trade, not a genuine opportunity to make money.

 Some of the warning signs of a penny stock scam include: